toxicblend/toxicblend/README.md

 Installation & running
 ----------------------

-1. you will have to download and compile the bitbucket.org/ead_fritz/toxiclibs code
+1. Download and compile the bitbucket.org/ead_fritz/toxiclibs code
-2. Install boost 1.55 or higher
+2. Install boost 1.55 or higher (on ubuntu 13.10 i had to download from source, because i could not find and 1.55 ppa) export BOOST_INCLUDEDIR=/opt/local/include
 3. Copy the python files found in src/main/blender_addon/site-packages/ to the site-packages directory of blender.
 You will find the location with this command in the blender python console:
 	import site; site.getsitepackages()